tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 ![image](https://github.com/tuxnam/Blog/assets/18376283/42658bbc-e7b4-42eb-86a1-c411a19f10b3)

-Ok, with that, I had my prediction API and our model, I could start building a program to target Exchange emails and see the results.
+With that, I had my prediction API and the corresponding trained model, I could start building a program to target Exchange emails and see the results.

 ### The proof-of-concept (C#)